weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 #### Step 2: Build and tag your Dockerfile.

-We will tag our Dockerfile as `distilroberta-inference`:
+Tag the Dockerfile as `distilroberta-inference`:

 ```shell
 docker build -f distilroberta.Dockerfile -t distilroberta-inference .